 You have a few choices to make for your parasailing adventure.
-You can either go up solo, or use what is called a tandem harness.
+You can either go up solo or use what is called a tandem harness.
 The tandem harness is used when two people want to parasail together.
-Couples or parents with children often like to have the tandem experience.
+Couples or parents with children often like to have a tandem experience.

 If you don't wish to get wet, you can opt for a dry landing.
 This means the captain and crew will pull you down slowly, ensuring you land directly on the boat.
 There is no dunking in the water, so you are perfectly dry when you get back to shore.